Jolles-workm8/HPC/README.md

 3. We implemented a new kernel 'mini_jit::generators::MyExample' which multiplies 2 by 5 and adds 4 to the result.

-4. We did run the code on our own Raspberry Pi 4 (2018) Model B, which has an has an ARM microarchitecture.
+4. We did run the code on our own Raspberry Pi 4 (2018) Model B, which has an has an ARM microarchitecture which brought the same output like in 2. .
 We did not emulate on x86.